pcfens/traefik-v1-vs-v2/README.md

 ===================

-We recently finished a migration from [Traefik](https://traefik.io/) v1 to v2 and received some questions about seeing the two versions side by side.
+We recently finished a migration from [Traefik](https://traefik.io/) v1 to v2 and received some questions about the process.

+If you're upgrading be sure to read over the [migration docs](https://doc.traefik.io/traefik/migration/v1-to-v2/) too.

+## Notes before Starting

 I've included a self-signed SSL certificate and private key for ease of use.
 Don't use them in production.